jo3-l/blog/content/posts/exploring-the-sum-of-exponents-law.md

 The sum of exponents law, $b^x \cdot b^y = b^{x+y}$, is well-known -- indeed,
 it's one of the first properties that's taught when students are introduced to the concept of exponentiation.
-Though it's easy to reason intuitively as to why this property holds for integral exponents, for example,
+Though it's easy to reason intuitively as to why this property holds for integral exponents:

 $$
 2^{3 + 2} = 2^5 = \underbrace{2 \cdot 2 \cdot 2}\_{2^3} \cdot \underbrace{2 \cdot 2}\_{2^2}
 $$

 it's a little more difficult to provide a rigorous proof.
-In this post, we do just that.
-Not only is the result an interesting (albeit elementary) exercise in induction, but it also illustrates the complexity that can arise when trying to prove seemingly intuitive results.
+In this post, we do just that using induction.
+(There exist more straightforward approaches using comparatively advanced methods, such as the properties of $\exp$, but we stick to the basics here because it makes for a more interesting post.)

 # The Sum of Exponents Law

-We can state the sum of exponents law formally like such:
+Formally, the exponent law can be stated as follows:

-> For all $b \in \mathbb{R^+}$, $x, y \in \mathbb{R}$, we have $b^x \cdot b^y = b^{x + y}$.
+> For positive real $b$, the property $$ b^x \cdot b^y = b^{x + y} $$ holds for

-_Note: we restrict the base to be positive as [fractional powers of negative numbers aren't uniquely defined](https://math.stackexchange.com/questions/3219025/why-22-5-isnt-equal-to-2251-10)._
+> integer $x$, $y$.

-In this post, we'll only consider a more restricted variant of the property, where $x, y \in \mathbb{Z}$.
+It's worth noting that the law holds for $x$, $y$ real, but we concern ourselves only with the integer case in this blog.

 # Defining Exponentiation